-Italy’s Sanctuary of Madonna della Corona has at its heart that striking church which is half-hewn into the rocks and seems suspended half-way between Heaven and Earth.
+Italy’s Sanctuary of Madonna della Corona has at its heart that striking church that is half-hewn into the rocks and seems suspended halfway between Heaven and Earth.

-Before long we reached the point which gave us our first view of the sanctuary.
+Before long I reached the point which gave me my first view of the sanctuary.

 Take it from me!
 The first view of the Sanctuary of Madonna della Corona is breathtaking.